BergerAPI/cryptocurrency-cli/README.md

 # Executing. (on windows)
 ./bin/main.exe
 ```

+# Downloading
+You can just click at the latest release (on the right side of this repository) and then onto the `cli-crypto` file

 # How to use
 After you executed your executable, you should see a table, where you can select a coin (scroll with up and down).
 If you then select a coin, you will see the chart of one day.